stephenbuck/skillbase/docs/index.md

 **Search**

-Keyword search for skills, etc. is handled by the Elasticsearch engine.
+Keyword search for skills, etc. is handled by the Elasticsearch search engine.

 **Caching**

-Distributed caching is handled using Redis, and it's Java API.
+Distributed caching is handled using Redis or Memcached, and their Java APIs.
 Cache contents will be updated by domain events received from Kafka.

 **Interfaces**